 Many families buy these as ready-made from the store, and kids love them as a snack.
 Microwaved, plain with some sprinkled sugar on top.

-What is the difference between spinach pancakes and regular pancakes?
+Difference between spinach pancakes and regular pancakes?

 The difference is that this batter has no leavening agent, meaning baking powder or soda.
 These pancakes are flat and not fluffy as American pancakes are.
 The batter is also more fluid.
 It has less flour than American pancakes.